 The images used for this collage are: stained paper, Eiffel Tower photo, showgirl, Visiter ad, Paris text, Sigaut label, store photo, Frenchy chair, Parisien 50 label, perfume bottle, French medal, French receipt, wall paper clipping.

 We hope this inspires you to create your own scrapbook pages and collages.
-Using the Overlays tool—whether you’re using your own photos and images or PicMonkey’s numerous decorative embellishments—you’re sure to make a gorgeous project!
+Using the Graphics tool—whether you’re using your own photos and images or PicMonkey’s numerous decorative embellishments—you’re sure to make a gorgeous project!

 The Graphics Fairy is a blog that gives away free vintage graphics daily.
 They have a brand new premium site with additional graphics, file formats and premium printables delivered in weekly bundles.
 We’re good friends; check ’em out.